 MyAmplifiers

 Strip the other end of the coaxial cable and again divide the wires inside it.
 At this time, you need to trim the external wires as they won't need them.
 Take a piece of plastic and cut it out of any desired shape.
 Make a small hole on one side, and pull the inner wire of the coaxial cable through it.
 You can strengthen this construction with tape.
-Well, now you can put the modem on this piece of plastic or attach the plastic to the back of the phone - and your signal is increased!
+Well, now you can put the modem on this piece of plastic or attach the plastic to the back of the phone.

 MyAmplifiers